brandongregory/dndhelp/src/5e-build-guides/blaster-caster-builds.md

 ### Bard

 Bards have great Support and Control options and also function as jacks of all trades, being able to fill in a lot of gaps in the party that might otherwise not be filled.
 That said, their blasting options are very limited compared to other classes, having just 5 out of the 32 options available.
-Unlike Clerics, none of these spells are really central to the class’s playstyle.
-Bards are usually support characters first, and building them for blasting means sacrificing some of the Bard’s primary strengths to try to be good at something they’re not really all that good at.
+Unlike Clerics, none of these spells are central to the class’s playstyle.
+Bards are usually support characters first, and building them for blasting means sacrificing some of the Bard’s primary strengths to try to be good at something they’re not really good at.
 For that reason, it’s hard to recommend Bards as Blasters, although they have a few options they can throw in for some versatility.

 Spell Options: 2